cloudfoundry/cf-mysql-release/README.md

 To generate a deployment manifest for AWS or vSphere, use the [generate_deployment_manifest](generate_deployment_manifest) script.
 We recommend the following workflow:

 1. Run the `generate_deployment_manifest` script.
-You'll get some error that indicates what the missing manifest parameters are.
+1. If you're missing manifest parameters in your stub, you'll get a list of missing manifest parameters.
+Check the `spec` file for each job in `jobs/#{job_name}/spec`.
+These spec files contain all the required parameters you will need to supply.
 1. Add those paramaters and values into the stub.
 See [Hints for missing parameters in your deployment manifest stub](#hints-for-missing-parameters-in-your-deployment-manifest-stub) below.
-1. Rinse and repeat
 1. When all necessary stub parameters are present, the script will output the deployment manifest to stdout.
-Pipe this output to a file in your environment directory which indicates the environment and the release, such as `~/workspace/deployments/mydevenv/cf-mysql-mydevenv.yml`.
+Pipe this output to a file in your environment directory that indicates the environment and the release, e.g. `~/workspace/deployments/mydevenv/cf-mysql-mydevenv.yml`.

 #### Example using AWS: